scalexm/gprust/README.md

 # gprust

-Rust GPGPU library for OpenCL
+Rust wrapper for OpenCL, intended to become a GPGPU library.